Heart rate monitors can be especially handy for marathon training, helping you maintain a good pace.

 Before purchasing, think carefully about your monitor’s intended use and select a model with the features that compliment it.

 No longer are heart rate monitors bulky devices that you wouldn’t want to wear all day.
-These days there’s a wide range of sleek designs, modern materials and bright colours, designed to suit all tastes.
-If you’re not comfortable wearing a monitor which is functional but ugly, look at the models which could be mistaken for looking like fashion accessories.
+These days there’s a wide range of sleek designs, modern materials, and bright colors designed to suit all tastes.
+If you’re not comfortable wearing a monitor that is functional but ugly, look at the models which could be mistaken for looking like fashion accessories.

-Obviously with such a wide range of models available, costs range from a few dollars to several hundred.
+Obviously, with such a wide range of models available, prices range from a few dollars to several hundred.
 You’ll need to select the best one for you that meets your budget.

 If you can answer the above questions before you make your purchase, you’ll have a better chance of picking up the best heart rated monitor for your needs.